 Explanatory: The output varies upon the amount of On-Farm Readiness Reviews requested by the produce growers in Mississippi.
+Program integrity is contingent upon funding.

 Objective F.3.
-Enforce the mandatory rules and regulations of the Food Safety Modernization Act Produce Safety Rule

-Outcome: Protect the health and welfare of consumers.
+Enforce the mandatory rules and regulations of the Food Safety Modernization Act Produce Safety Rule Outcome: Protect the health and welfare of consumers.

-F.3.1 Strategy: Provide required inspections to all produce farms
+F.3.1 Strategy: Provide required inspections to all produce farms each farm to ensure compliance with the Produce Safety Rule.

-Output: Inspector performs 100% of applicable inspections and follow-up inspections on each farm to ensure compliance to the Produce Safety Rule.
+Output: Inspector performs 100% of applicable inspections and follow-up inspections on

 Efficiency: Meets FDA Produce Safety Rule criteria.

-Explanatory: Provides safer produce for consumers.
+Explanatory: Provides safer and more wholesome produce for consumers.
+Program integrity is contingent upon funding.